• Skip to primary navigation

 Mitch and Justine

-This quick and easy totopos recipe will have you ditching store-bought chips for good.
+This quick and easy totopos recipe will have you ditching store-bought chips for good!
 In less than 15 minutes, create restaurant-quality tortilla chips ready to dip in your favorite salsas.

 5 from 30 votes

-Prep Time 5 mins
+Prep Time 5 minutes

-Cook Time 10 mins
+Cook Time 10 minutes

-Total Time 15 mins
+Total Time 15 minutes

 Course Appetizer, Snack